Castelli Diluvio gloves | Cyclingnews.com

-Castelli eschew the insulation-plus-shell construction of conventional winter cycling gloves for their Diluvio gloves, instead using a full neoprene shell similar to those used in wetsuits.
+Castelli eschew the insulation-plus-shell construction of conventional winter cycling gloves fpr their Diluvio gloves, instead using a full neoprene shell similar to those used in wetsuits.

 Stitches are solely external, interior seams are welded, nylon linings inside and out provide some abrasion resistance for cycling use, and the palm and finger area is covered in tiny rubber dots for grip.